Some gardeners are substituting hypertufa for cement when crafting their

 If you think that was amazing, take a look at this beautiful

-collection of leaves done in hypertufa entitled "Marys" Leaves."
+collection of leaves entitled "Marys Leaves."

 These people have put together a great little presentation with